0100101101011010/food/foodventures/_posts/2019-07-07-what-i-ate-jul-1-7.md

  - waterloo restaurants
  - food in waterloo
  - homemade bread
- - stand mixer
- - kenwood mixer
- - kenwood a701a
 excerpt: "Happy Canada Day ♡ We did most of our celebrating on Sunday, so this week is back to normal for us.
 We reached a new achievement this week: 0 instances of eating out!"
 img: /food/foodventures/images/jul-7-2019.jpg
 comments: "0"